 The left is not going to accept Hillary losing.

-They're just if there is, it's not going to be a peaceful.
+It's not going to be a peaceful.

-And I don't want to say this in too much because I don't want to give people reason not to vote for Trump because of this.
+And I don't want to say this too much because I don't want to give people reason not to vote for Trump because of this.

 You know as well as I do.